mingmingtasd/webnn-polyfill/build_script/README.md

   - "debug"
 - file: Save logging message into given file.
 Default "", save logging message into /tmp/webnn_\<target-os\>\_\<target-cpu\>\_\<backend\>\_\<YYYY-MM-DD\>.log on Linux platform or C:\Users\\<username\>\AppData\Local\Temp\\<target-os\>\_\<target-cpu\>\_\<backend\>\_\<YYYY-MM-DD\>.log on Windows platform.

+Seetings in **"archive-server"**: Specifies directory for storing output packages and logging files on a dedicated server.
+- host: IP or domain name.
+- dir: Path of directory for storing output packages, likes /path .
+- ssh-user: A account you want to access to host.

+Seetings in **"email-service"**: Specifies directory for storing output packages and logging files on a dedicated server.
+- user: User name for logging into SMTP Serve.
+- host: SMTP host.
+- from: Sender of the format (address or name \<address\> or "name" \<address\>).
+- to: Recipients (same format as above), multiple recipients are separated by a comma.

 ### Help
 ```sh
 $ ./bin/build_webnn --help